Eric Gairy: Second administration: 1976–79

 Gairy's party narrowly won the 1976 election but the result was declared fraudulent by international observers due to intimidation of the opposition by the Mongoose Gang.

 On 27 November 1978, Eric Gairy led a group including scientists and an astronaut in addressing the United Nations on the subject of UFOs.

 US citizens helped to support the overthrow of Eric Gairy with solidarity movements.
 One such solidarity movement existed in San Antonio, Texas and was headed by African-American activist Mario Marcel Salas, who was active in his overthrow on a number of levels.
 Civil strife took the form of street violence between government supporters, including the Mongoose Gang, and gangs organized by the New Jewel Movement (NJM).
 In the late 1970s, the NJM began planning to overthrow the government, with party members receiving military training outside of Grenada.

 In 1979, a rumour circulated that Gairy would use the Gang to eliminate leaders of the New Jewel Movement while he was out of the country.
 In response, Bishop overthrew Gairy in March of that year while the latter was visiting the United States.

-On 13 March 1979, while Gairy was at the UN for further discussions on UFOs, the New Jewel Movement led by Maurice Bishop launched a bloodless coup and overthrew the government.
-Bishop suspended the constitution, and the New Jewel Movement ruled the country with mass support from the population until 1983.
+On 13 March 1979, while Gairy was at the UN for further discussions on UFOs, the New Jewel Movement led by Maurice Bishop launched a largely bloodless coup and overthrew the government.
+Bishop suspended the constitution, and the New Jewel Movement ruled the country by decree until 1983.
 Anti-Gairy activity was carried out in the United States in support of the revolution to overthrow Gairy, including activists in San Antonio, Texas.